opendocsg/opendoc-family-justice-courts-practice-directions/Part 07A-Electronic Filing Service under Division 68A.md

 > (a) [https://ifams.gov.sg](https://ifams.gov.sg) for a party who acts in person or an advocate and solicitor appointed to act on a party’s behalf.

-> (b) [https://ifams.gov.sg/FSA](https://ifams.gov.sg/FSA) <ins>for individuals designated as authorised agents by any qualifying entity as defined in Rule 929B which are authorised users of the electronic filing system.</ins>
+> (b) [https://ifams.gov.sg/FSA](https://ifams.gov.sg/FSA) <u>for individuals designated as authorised agents by any qualifying entity as defined in Rule 929B which are authorised users of the electronic filing system.</u>

 ## 26C.
 Authorised users and authorised agents